weszane/figma/IMPLEMENTATION_GUIDE.md

     }
   }

-  private recordMetric(name: string, duration: number, status: string) {
+   recordMetric(name: string, duration: number, status: string) {
     if (!this.metrics.has(name)) {
       this.metrics.set(name, {
         totalCalls: 0,